Pushkin, Saint Petersburg: Population

 Working-age population makes 63% of the total, 13% are younger and 24% are older than the working age.
 The number of children born in 2008 was 1278; this is 137 more than in 2007, yet this about half of the value required for population replacement; 285 children were born by unmarried mothers.
 1471 marriage and 742 divorce acts were registered in 2009.
 The fraction of women in the total population is 54%, and the difference is especially large (2700 women per 1000 men) for citizen outside of working age.
 The average age of residents is 40 years and is increasing.
 During 11 months of 2009, 19,316 foreign nationals were registered in Pushkin, that is 3,500 more than in 2008.

+Local government

+The Pushkin Municipal Council consists of twenty deputies who are elected in municipal elections in four multi-member electoral districts formed on the territory of the municipality, with the number of deputy mandates to be distributed in one district equal to five.
+As a result of the elections on 14 September 2014, the 5th convocation was elected.
+All 20 deputies are from United Russia (four resigned).
+In 2019, 18 deputies were elected to the VI convocation, of which 10 deputies were nominated by United Russia, four by the Communist Party of the Russian Federation, two by Yabloko, one by A Just Russia – For Truth, and one self-nominated candidate.

 Layout and architecture of the town

 The modern layout of Pushkin was developed in the early 20th century, it consists of two main parts.
 The northeastern part (old Tsarskoye Selo) contains the oldest streets of the city, such as Sadovaya, Srednyaya and Malaya, and has the Cathedral Square in its center.
 At the request of Alexander I this part was surrounded by the Catherine and Alexander parks from the south and west and by the October and Sofia boulevards from the east and north.
 Yet, this part of the town has been constantly expanding, to the east up to the railroad and to the north up to Detskoselskiy boulevard.
 The southern part of the town is the former town of Sofia, planned by Catherine II and centered at the Sofia Square.
 To the north, east and west of this part lie the Catherine, Babolovo and Otdelny parks.
 The railroad to Pavlovsk and Vitebsk runs through the eastern border of the city.

 The major attractions of the town are described below.